 Spinal disorders are one of the most common reasons for seeking healthcare.
 They can be annoying, disabling or even life-threating.
-The Tulane Health System Neuroscience Center is a leader in treating spinal disorders.
+Tulane Health System is a leader in treating spinal disorders using both neurological and orthopedic solutions.
 We provide access to the services and expertise you need — all under one roof.

 We offer advanced care, including minimally invasive surgery and the latest proven treatment options for disc disease, tumors, spinal stenosis or fracture.
 As part of Tulane Medical Center, we can connect you with the follow-up care and other services you might need, and we’ll make sure you understand your options and know what to expect.